U.S. Department of State Seal

 Exercise normal precautions in Cyprus.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Country Summary: Do not attempt to enter the United Nations buffer zone at any place other than a designated crossing point.
-Police and UN forces strictly enforce this restriction.
+Police and UN peacekeeping forces strictly enforce this restriction.

 Read the country information page for additional information on travel to Cyprus.